Calculating your business rates

 Your rates bill is calculated by applying a multiplier to the rateable value of the premises.

 The rateable value is set by the Valuation Office Agency (VOA) and it is shown on your bill.
-The VOA draw up and maintain a full list of all rateable values, please view on:
+The VOA draw up and maintain a full list of all rateable values.

-The rateable value or your property broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-The latest valuation comes in to effect on 1st April 2017 and uses information taken on 1st April 2015.
+The rateable value of your property represents the yearly rent the property could have been let for on the open market on a particular date.

 The valuation office may alter the value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.

-To make an appeal against your rateable value you do not have to be represented by a rating adviser.
-If you wish to be represented, take great care when appointing a rating advisor.
-Check that they are knowledgeable and experienced and have appropriate indemnity insurance.
+You do not have to be represented to make an appeal.
+If you wish to be represented check that they are knowledgeable, experienced and have appropriate indemnity nsurance.
 Members of the following institutes are qualified and regulated by rules of professional conduct:

 - Royal Institution of Chartered Surveyors (RICS) and

 - the Institute of Revenues Rating and Valuation (IRRV)

 There are two multipliers set by the Government from 1 April each year.
 Your business rates bill is calculated by applying the multiplier to the rateable value.